What makes hemp different from marijuana?

 The environment in which hemp and marijuana are grown are often strikingly different.
 Hemp is grown closely together (as close as 4 inches apart) and are typically grown in large multi-acre plots.
 It can also grow in variety of climates and its growth cycle is 108-120 days.
 There are numerous varities of hemp, which can be grown for fiber, seed, or CBD content.
 Unlike hemp, marijuana requires a carefully controlled, warm, and humid atmostphere for proper growth.
 Its growth cycle only 60-90 days.
 Medical cannabis also cannot be grown too close to each other.
 They are typically grown 6 feet apart.
 Hemp and marijuana can’t be grown together: if marijuana grows among (or close to) a hemp field, the hemp’s pollen would immediately ruin the marijuana crop, diluting marijuana’s psychoactivity.
 Both crops would become useless.

 THC vs CBD

 What are the chemicals that make hemp and marijuana different?

 Tetrahydrocannabinol, also called THC, is the chemical responsible for marijuana’s psychological effects.
 An average batch of marijuana contains anywhere from 5-20% THC content.
 Some premium marijuana can have up to 25-30% THC.

 CBD has analgesic, anti-inflammatory, and anti-anxiety properties without any psychoactive effects.
 Thus, it has recently gained popularity as a medical supplement and is now the leading application of hemp in the U.S. Some researchers believe that all the natural compounds in hemp work together, something called the “entourage effect.”
 This means the tiny amounts of THC could enhance the action of CBD, but you still won’t “feel high.”

 Cannabis Sativa vs Cannabis Indica

 Difference explained in official terms

-Sativa strains are typically taller, loosely branched and have long, narrow leaves.
+Sativa strains are typically taller, loosely branched, and have long, narrow leaves.
 They are usually grown outdoors and can reach heights of up to 20 feet.
-Sativa plants typically have higher concentration of CBD enzymes, essentially causing no mind-altering effect.
+Sativa plants typically have a higher concentration of CBD enzymes, essentially causing no mind-altering effect.

 Indica strains are shorter, densely branched and have wider leaves.
 They are better suited for growing indoors.
 Indica plants contain higher THC content, which has an intoxicating effect of causing a “body buzz”.